 Testimonials from previous participants

-We are offering a discounted early bird rate for PhD students and postdocs if you book your place before the 8th December.
+We are offering a special, discounted early bird rate for PhD students and postdocs if you book your place before the 5th September.
 The course fees are as follows:

 - PhD student or postdoc – early bird rate: £30 + VAT (£36) *

 - PhD student or postdoc – standard rate: £50 + VAT (£60)

 *Early bird rate is available for booking before 5th September only.

 You can book your ticket by clicking the “Register for the course” button above.
 Registration will give you access to the full course including: the live taught online session (part 1), an additional online course that you can complete in your own time (part 2), extra resources and an invitation to join the Electv community.